Elchanz3/android_kernel_samsung_r11s/Documentation/devicetree/bindings/submitting-patches.rst

      binding, and it hasn't received an Acked-by from the devicetree maintainers after a few weeks, go ahead and take it.

-     For subsystem bindings (anything affecting more than a single device), getting a devicetree maintainer to review it is required.
+     Subsystem bindings (anything affecting more than a single device) then getting a devicetree maintainer to review it is required.

-  3) For a series going through multiple trees, the binding patch should be kept with the driver using the binding.
+  3) For a series going though multiple trees, the binding patch should be kept with the driver using the binding.

-  4) The DTS files should however never be applied via driver subsystem tree, but always via platform SoC trees on dedicated branches (see also Documentation/process/maintainer-soc.rst).

 III.
 Notes
 ==========

-  0) Please see Documentation/devicetree/bindings/ABI.rst for details
-     regarding devicetree ABI.
+  0) Please see ...bindings/ABI.txt for details regarding devicetree ABI.

   1) This document is intended as a general familiarization with the process as decided at the 2013 Kernel Summit.
 When in doubt, the current word of the